 New ethical labelling schemes are gaining traction.
 In Europe, vegan and fair trade labels are now established on cosmetics & personal care products.
 In the US, Burt’s Bees has moved away from the NPA natural standard, opting for the National Eczema Association seal of acceptance for its Sensitive skin care line.
 AllergyCertified launched its Skin Allergy Certified standard in 2013, and now has over 450 certified products.
 The Made Safe and Environmental Working Group (EWG) Verified Program are also becoming popular.
 The latter has 1,286 certified personal care products.

 As consumers increasingly looking for certified products, it is highly likely that some of these new labelling schemes will gain popularity in Asia.
 With growing proliferation in standards and labelling schemes, a major decision for brands, is not which ones, but how many to adopt.

-Standards & ethical labels, Asian growth potential, as well as an update on the global market for natural & organic cosmetics, will be given in upcoming editions of the Sustainable Cosmetics Summit
+Standards & ethical labels, Asian growth potential, as well as an update on the global market for natural & organic cosmetics, is regularly given at the Sustainable Cosmetics Summit

 Related Report: Asian Market for Natural & Organic Cosmetics